-6.20 The Local Plan sets out shopping frontages in the four defined villages in the National Park.
-The relevant Local Plan policy DP40 (Change of use from retail in the defined villages) seeks to safeguard the role of the defined villages in meeting some of the day-to-day retail needs of local residents and visitors.

-- 6.21 From 1 September 2020, the Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020 came into effect.
+- 6.18 The Local Plan sets out shopping frontages in the four defined villages in the National Park.
+The relevant Local Plan policy DP40 (Change of use from retail in the defined villages) seeks to safeguard the role of the defined villages in meeting some of the day-to-day retail needs of local residents and visitors. - 6.19 From 1 September 2020, the Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020 came into effect.
 These changes have resulted in the revocation of Classes A and D from the Use Classes Order which limits the effectiveness of how the shopping frontage policies can be monitored.
-This means that shops, financial and professional services and cafes and restaurants all now fall within Class E and can change between different uses within that class without needing to apply for planning permission. - 6.22 A survey of the shopping frontages in the four defined villages was undertaken in June 2022, and analysed for the purposes of this monitoring report on the basis of the old use classes.
+This means that shops, financial and professional services and cafes and restaurants all now fall within Class E and can change between different uses within that class without needing to apply for planning permission.

+- 6.20 A survey of the shopping frontages in the four defined villages was undertaken in July 2024, and analysed for the purposes of this monitoring report on the basis of the old use classes.
 This identified little change from the previous survey.
-In the villages of Brockenhurst and Lyndhurst the numbers of retail (A1) units remain above the recommended minimum of 50%, at 57% and 57% respectively.
-The proportion of retail units in Sway at 33% remains the same proportion as last year, although this lies below the recommended policy threshold of 40%.
-The proportion of retail units in Ashurst also remains the same as last year at 23%, which remains significantly below the minimum threshold of 40%.
-However, as the shopping frontage in Ashurst comprises 13 units (both retail uses and non-retail uses) it is particularly sensitive to any change of use in one or more of those units and results in a proportionally significant overall change in the percentage value (as opposed to say Lyndhurst where there are 83 units, thus a change of one or two units has very little impact on the overall percentages). - 6.23 With regard to vacancy rates, there was little change from the 2021 figures.
-Ashurst had one vacant unit in 2022, compared to none the previous year.
-Brockenhurst had fewer vacancies than the previous year, at two vacant units (compared to five the previous year).
-Conversely, Lyndhurst had the same level of vacant units as the previous year, at seven units (five of which were retail units).
-Sway also had the same vacancy rate as the previous year, with two vacant units (one retail unit).
+In the villages of Brockenhurst and Lyndhurst the numbers of retail (A1) units remain above the recommended minimum of 50%, at 57% and 54% respectively.
+The proportion of retail units in Sway at 33% remains the same proportion as the previous two years, although this lies below the recommended policy threshold of 40%.
+The proportion of retail units in Ashurst also remains the same as the last two years at 23%, which again remains significantly below the minimum threshold of 40% set out in Local Plan Policy DP40.
+However, as the shopping frontage in Ashurst comprises 13 units (both retail uses and non-retail uses) it is particularly sensitive to any change of use in one or more of those units and results in a proportionally significant overall change in the percentage value, as opposed to say Lyndhurst where there are 83 units, thus a change of one or two units has very little impact on the overall percentages. - 6.21 With regard to vacancy rates, there was little change from the previous year.
+Ashurst had one vacant unit in 2024, same as the previous year.
+Brockenhurst had one vacancy, compared to two vacant units last year.
+Lyndhurst had one fewer vacant unit than the previous year, at six units (three of which were retail units compared to five last year).
+Sway had three vacant units (one retail unit), one of which has recently received planning permission for change of use to a residential dwelling.